AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/storage/private_state.md

 An example of singleton usage in the account contracts is keeping track of public keys.
 The `PrivateMutable` is added to the `Storage` struct as follows:

-#include_code storage-singleton-declaration /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust
+#include_code storage-private-mutable-declaration /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust

 ### `new`

 As part of the initialization of the `Storage` struct, the `PrivateMutable` is created as follows at the specified storage slot.

-#include_code start_vars_singleton /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust
+#include_code start_vars_private_mutable /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust

 ### `initialize`